ziqinyeow/agno/README.md

 - **Simplicity**: No graphs, chains, or convoluted patterns — just pure python.
 - **Uncompromising Performance**: Blazing fast agents with a minimal memory footprint.
 - **Truly Agnostic**: Any model, any provider, any modality.
-Future-proof agents.
+Agno is designed to be the container for AGI.

 ## Key features